Crashes, breakdown, rail woes causing delays for Auckland motorists

 Auckland commuters face delays on the road and on rail, with trains on the city's Western line striking problems.

+A St John spokeswoman said one patient had been transported to Auckland Hospital in a serious condition following the crash.

+St John said one person was taken to North Shore Hospital in a moderate condition.

-Rail services are delayed or cancelled due to an overhead line issue at Swanson, Auckland Transport said just before 7am.
+Rail services were also delayed and cancelled due to an overhead line issue at Swanson, however just before 8am Auckland Transport said most train services were now running to timetable.

-Auckland Transport said train services on the Western line are experiencing delays and operating approximately every 10 to 20 minutes.
+Services on the Western line were experiencing delays and operating approximately every 10 to 20 minutes.

-The 7.32am service from Britomart to Swanson and the 8.32am service from Swanson to Britomart have also been cancelled.
+The 7.32am service from Britomart to Swanson and the 8.32am service from Swanson to Britomart were also cancelled.

-Meanwhile Aucklanders driving on the Southwestern Motorway this morning should expect delays after a crash near Neilson St.
+Meanwhile, Aucklanders driving on the Southwestern Motorway experienced delays after a crash near Neilson St.

-NZ Transport Agency said the crash was clear of lanes on the southbound off-ramp to Neilson St, but delays are occurring with emergency services currently in attendance.
+NZ Transport Agency said the crash was clear of lanes on the southbound off-ramp to Neilson St, but delays were occurring while emergency services were in attendance.

-Motorists are advised to take care with queues and allow extra time.
+Motorists were advised to take care with queues and allow extra time.

 An earlier truck breakdown on the Southern Motorway has also left traffic "a little heavier-than-usual citybound", NZTA said.